-In conventional agriculture 5 lbs, of nitrogen are required to produce 1 lb. of eggs or meat and 4 lbs. are lost as waste.
-But in a controlled photosynthesis complex, 2 lbs. of newly introduced nitrogen are combined with 3 lbs. of reclaimed nitrogen to form 5 lbs. of feed nitrogen.
-As in conventional agriculture, after feeding 1 lb. of eggs or meet 4 lbs. of waste are obtained.
-However, of these 4 lbs. of waste nitrogen, 3 lbs. are converted back to feed, and only 1 lb.goes to waste.
-Thus in such a problem producing complex, 50% nitrogen introduced into the cycle appears as useful products, where as only 20% is converted goods be into a useful product in conventional agriculture.
+In conventional agriculture 5 pounds of nitrogen are required to produce one pound of eggs and meat and 4 pounds are lost as waste.
+But in a controlled photosynthesis complex, 2 pounds of newly introduced nitrogen are combined with 3 pounds of reclaimed nitrogen to form 5 pounds of feed nitrogen.
+As in conventional agriculture, after feeding one pound of eggs or meat and 4 pounds of waste are obtained.
+However of these 4 pounds of waste nitrogen.
+3 pounds are converted back to feed and only one pound goes to waste.
+Thus in such a problem producing complex, 50% nitrogen introduced into the cycle appears as useful products, whereas only 20% is converted into a useful product in conventional agriculture.
 Similar cycles could be shown for milk, wool and other animal products.
-According to Oswald (1962) again, computations show that 5 million acres of algal-animal cultures will meet the entire protein needs of U.S.A.whereas 300 million acres are now required with conventional agriculture.
-The economics resul--ting from waste disposal and water reclamation by means of high-rate aerobic ponds would be the incidental henefit of such complexes
+According to Oswald (1962) computations show that 5 million acres of algal-animal cultures will meet the entire protein needs of the U.S.A., whereas 300 million acres are now required with conventional agriculture.
+The economics resulting from waste disposal and water reclamation by means of high-rate aerobic ponds would be the incidental benefits of such complexes.

-(VII) Salvaging seawater for algal-protein:
+Salvaging sea water for algal-protein:

-On coastal towns area water can be mixed with the town sewage or other organic wastes in high-rate aerobic oxidation ponds for producing dense crops of algae of various types which can be harvested for algal protein.
+In coastal towns sea water can be mixed with the town sewage or other organic wastes in high-rate aerobic oxidation ponds for producing dense crops of algae of various types which can be harvested for algal protein.
 In this way nearly a third of the sum total of fresh water resources can be diverted to purposes other than protein production.